• Testing Lab

 Member State dossier (under ECHA public consultation)

-Repr. toxicity — proposed as toxic for reproduction (REACH Art.
-57(c)).
-Structural analogue/substitute for BPA; similar hazard concerns.
+Reproductive toxicity — proposed as toxic for reproduction (REACH Article 57(c)).
+BPF is a structural analogue of BPA and is sometimes used as a substitute, with similar hazard concerns.

 • Adhesives, encapsulants, coatings/varnishes, liners, sealants, composites